 In 2018, Musical America named Hanzhi Wang “New Artist of the Month,”and Naxos released its first-ever solo accordion CD, Ms. Wang’s "On the Path to H.C.
 Andersen.”
 It features music by Danish composers including "The Little Match Girl," written for her by Martin Lohse, and was nominated for the prestigious DR (Danish Radio) P2 Prize 2019.
 In addition to Mr. Lohse, Ms. Wang’s artistry has also been recognized by other contemporary composers, with works dedicated to her by James Black and Sophia Gubaidulina, with whom she has worked extensively.

-Her concert career has already taken her around the globe with performances in Europe and Asia.
-Ms. Wang will make her debut in the Young Concert Artists Series in New York, opening the 2018-19 season in The Peter Marino Concert at Zankel Hall at Carnegie Hall.
-Her Washington, DC debut in the Young Concert Artists Series at the Kennedy Center will be co-presented with Washington Performing Arts.
+First Prize Winner of the 2017 Young Concert Artists International Auditions, Ms. Wang’s debut opened the Young Concert Artists Series in New York in The Peter Marino Concert at Zankel Hall at Carnegie Hall, and her Washington, DC debut opened the 40th Anniversary Young Concert Artists Series at the Kennedy Center, co-presented with Washington Performing Arts.